 Communication between school and parents is vital to the well being of your child.
 Please feel free to ask questions.
 The teachers greeting and dismissing are focused on the children so we are not able to engage in long conversations at the door.
 We would be pleased to give you a call or set up an appointment time where we can talk uninterrupted.
 If information needs to be given about whom your child is going home with please write this down on a piece of paper to give to the teacher.
 Otherwise information may be forgotten when given at this busy time.
 Positive comments should be shared with the child.
 Concerns or negative comments should not be made in front of the child.
 If your child has had a poor nights sleep or has been acting differently, please jot this down on a piece of paper so the teachers are aware of this.
 A divorce or death in the family does impact a child’s behavior.
 If the teacher is informed they can often help a child through the process.
 Any information about your child and family is kept in strict confidence.

-Regular communication is carried out with the parents via newsletters and notes on the bulletin board or door outside the classroom.
+Regular communication is carried out with the parents via emailed newsletters and notes on the bulletin board.
 A great way to communicate after and before class is to send email directly to the teachers.

 According to regulations, “over the counter” drugs will not be given to any child by the staff.
 If your child is required by a physician to take a prescription medicine during the school day, the following procedure must be followed: